Follow us on Twitter; @plastifab

-It’s October and cold weather is just around the corner!
-We are all trying to find the best way to keep our heat in and the cold out!
+It’s June, and depending on your climate, you are probably experiencing the joys of summer, including temperatures that can really put a strain on the air conditioner.
+We are all trying to find the best way to keep our conditioned air and the heat out!
 So let’s talk exterior sheathing.
 People are continually looking at different ways to increase their energy efficiency and decrease their energy costs.
 So what do they do?
 Replace windows and doors.
 Well that’s a great start, but what about all that space between your windows and doors?
 How much energy do you think is leaving through your walls every day?
 Parents are always after their kids to shut the door so we don’t let the heat or cool air out but in reality, you could be losing up to 33% of your heating and cooling through your walls each day.

 So how do we fix this?
 Well, this is where PlastiSpan insulation saves the day.
 It is more cost effective and time effective to increase your R-Value above grade by going from the outside in then from the inside out.
 Make sure you check your local building code; see what they have for rules, requirements and restrictions.
 This will save you from problems later on.